-We are excited to welcome you back to NMC to take care of your healthcare needs through outpatient and elective procedures!
-Thank you to everyone who helped our corner of Vermont by staying home and staying safe during the last few months.
-As we re-open our doors, please remember that our priority is the health and safety of you, our staff, families and neighbors and it takes everyone’s cooperation to stay protected.
-Below you’ll find some reminders, new routines we have in place when visiting the hospital and some commonly asked questions.
+We are pleased to be able to take care of your healthcare needs through outpatient and elective procedures.
+All of us must continue to be attentive to transmission prevention as we do.
+Please remember that our priority is the health and safety of you, our staff, families and neighbors and it takes everyone’s cooperation to stay protected.
+Below you’ll find some reminders, new routines we have in place when coming to the hospital and our provider practices and some commonly asked questions.
 We look forward to seeing you soon!

 Please don’t put off your healthcare needs.

-While all our lives have been on hold for a little while, it is important, as we now safely come together, to no longer put off outpatient and elective procedures recommended by your provider.
-Little problems now can become big problems later if they’re not taken care of or delayed for too long.
+Now that proper safety processes are in place, it is important to follow through on the outpatient appointments and elective procedures recommended by your provider.
+Little problems now can become big problems later if they’re not taken care of or if care is delayed for too long.
 Taking care of yourself and maintaining a healthy lifestyle is one of the best kinds of preventive medicine.

 You have choices.

 In addition to safe in-person care, we offer the option of telemedicine appointments with your same trusted provider through several of our practices.
 So whether transportation is an issue or you don’t want to expose others to your symptoms, you can be assured that we are still here to take care of you.
 And, as always, you can call your NMC provider if you have any questions.

 Is it safe to come in to NMC?